Terms & Conditions of Use

 - No smoking or alcohol on the premises.
 No admittance to those deemed to be under the influence.

 - No food or drink on the climbing floor area unless in sealed container.
+No food or drink is to be taken onto the bouldering crash mats.

 - Rucksacks/gear only within the changing areas or in the lockers provided.